JuliaPraxis/Naming/package.md

 # Naming Packages

-- Use titlecased names
+- Use titlecase
   - :thumbsup: CategoryTheory
-  - :thumbsdown:  categoryTheory
+  - :thumbsdown:  categoryTheory, categorytheory

 - Do not use "Julia" in the package name
   - :thumbsup: CategoryTheory